Crinetics Pharmaceuticals Earnings Call Transcripts

 -

-Phase II results for atumelnant in adults with classic CAH showed rapid, dose-dependent, and sustained reductions in key hormonal biomarkers, with significant clinical improvements and a favorable safety profile.
-Plans are underway to initiate phase III trials in adults and pediatric patients using 80 and 120 mg doses.
+Phase II results for atumelnant in adults with classic CAH showed rapid, dose-dependent reductions in key hormonal biomarkers and meaningful clinical improvements, including resumption of menses and reduced adrenal gland size.
+The drug was well tolerated, supporting advancement to phase III trials in adults and pediatric patients.

 Fiscal Year 2024